Experienced Rockville Employment Attorney Ready To Assist You

 - Medical Leave – Under the Family Medical Leave Act (FMLA), eligible employees are entitled to take up to 12 weeks of unpaid, job-protected leave due to certain medical conditions.
 Not all employers in Rockville are subject to the FMLA, but those that are must be careful to ensure that they comply with the law’s rules and requirements.

-- Representation of Public Sector Employees – Ms. Smithey has extensive experience representing municipal, state, and federal employees in Maryland.
+- Representation of Public Sector Employees – A knowledgeable Rockville employment attorney, Joyce E. Smithey, has extensive experience representing municipal, state, and federal employees in Maryland.
 Common issues include affirmative action violations, violations of the Civil Service Reform Act, and other violations that are unique to the public sector.

 - Restrictive Covenants and Non-Competes – Non-competes and restrictive covenants are often among the most heavily negotiated provisions in employment contracts.
-Ms. Smithey represents employers and employees in negotiations and disputes involving these complex contract terms.
+Our aggressive Rockville employment lawyers represent employers and employees in negotiations and disputes involving these complex contract terms.

 - Retaliation and Reprisal – Numerous laws prohibit both public and private employers from retaliating against their employees.
 Potential remedies include reinstatement, back pay, and other forms of compensatory and punitive damages.